Measurements of the groomed and ungroomed jet angularities in pp collisions at $\sqrt{s} = 5.02$ TeV: Analysis method

 The jet reconstruction performance is studied by comparing jets reconstructed from PYTHIA8-generated events at ``truth level'' (before the particles undergo interactions with the detector) to those at ``detector level'' (after the ALICE GEANT3 detector simulation).
 Two collections of jets are constructed: pp truth level (PYTHIA truth) and pp detector level (PYTHIA with detector simulation).
 The detector-level jets are then geometrically matched with truth-level jets within $\Delta R < 0.6$ $R$ while additionally requiring that each match be unique.
 Table~\ref{table:jetreco} shows approximate values of the mean jet energy scale shift, $\Delta_{\mathrm{JES}}=\left< \left( \pTdet - \pTtruth \right) / \pTtruth \right>$, the jet energy resolution, $\mathrm{JER}=\sigma\left(\pTdet \right) \left/ \pTtruth \right.$, and the jet reconstruction efficiency, $\varepsilon_{\mathrm{reco}}$, for both $R=0.2$ and $R=0.4$, where \pTdet{} is the detector-level \pTchjet{}, and \pTtruth{} is the truth-level \pTchjet{}.
 The jet energy scale shift is a long-tailed asymmetric distribution due to tracking inefficiency~\cite{Abelev:2013kqa} with a peak at $\pTdet = \pTtruth$, and $\Delta_{\mathrm{JES}}$ should be understood only as a rough characterization of this distribution.

-The ungroomed jet angularities are reconstructed using all of the charged particle jet constituents according to Eq. (\ref{eq:1}).
+The ungroomed jet angularities are reconstructed using all of the charged-particle jet constituents according to Eq. (\ref{eq:1}).
 For the groomed jet angularities, Soft Drop grooming~\cite{Larkoski:2014wba} is performed, in which the constituents of each jet are reclustered with the Cambridge--Aachen algorithm~\cite{Dokshitzer_1997} with resolution parameter $R$, forming an angularly-ordered tree data structure.
 Each node corresponds to a constituent track, and each edge is a branch splitting defined by $z \equiv \frac{\pTsub}{\pTlead + \pTsub}$ and $\theta \equiv \frac{\Delta R}{R} \equiv \frac {\sqrt{\Delta y ^2 + \Delta \varphi ^2}}{R}$.
 The jet tree is then traversed starting from the largest-angle splitting, and the Soft Drop condition, $z > \zcut \theta^{\betasd}$, is recursively evaluated.
 Here, $z$ is the subleading branch \pT{} fraction defined above, and $\zcut$ and ${\betasd}$ are tunable, free parameters of the grooming algorithm.
-For this analysis, $\zcut{}=0.2$ and $\betasd=0$ are used to maximize the perturbative calculability \cite{KANG201941}, while a value of $\zcut{} \geq 0.2$ is chosen (as opposed to the more common $\zcut{} = 0.1$) since higher-accuracy branch tagging can be achieved in future heavy-ion collision analyses \cite{Mulligan:2020tim}.
+For this analysis, $\betasd=0$ is used to maximize the perturbative calculability \cite{KANG201941}, while $\zcut{} = 0.2$ is chosen (as opposed to the more common $\zcut{} = 0.1$) since higher-accuracy branch tagging can be achieved in future heavy-ion collision analyses \cite{Mulligan:2020tim}.
 If the Soft Drop condition is not satisfied, then the softer subleading branch is discarded and the next splitting in the harder branch is examined in the same way.
 If, however, the condition is satisfied, then the grooming procedure is concluded, with all remaining constituents defining the groomed jet.
 The groomed jet angularity is then defined according to Eq. (\ref{eq:1}) using the groomed jet constituents, but still with the ungroomed \pTchjet{} and ungroomed jet axis to define $\theta_i$, since the groomed jet observable is a property of the original (ungroomed) jet object.
+Note that while the ungroomed \pTchjet{} is IRC-safe, the groomed $p_\text{T,g}^\text{ch jet}$ is Sudakov safe~\cite{Cal_2020}.
 If the jet does not contain a splitting that passes the Soft Drop condition, then the groomed jet contains zero constituents (``untagged'') and does not have a defined groomed jet angularity.